Governance in the Aspire Academy Trust is defined by a clear line of accountability from every academy upwards.

 Aspire Hub Councils

 Local-level governance within Aspire operates as a HUB model, with groups of academies working together as a HUB COUNCIL to work in line with an annual academy improvement programme designed to raise standards and for all Aspire academies to become outstanding.
-The Hubs are arranged geographically but may be formed for strategic reasons as per the Board.
-The Hub Council is made up of volunteers from the community, representing each Hub academy, alongside Senior Academy Leaders, led by an elected Chair.
+The hubs are arranged geographically but may be formed for strategic reasons as per the Board.
+The Hub Council is made up of volunteers from the community and parents, representing each hub academy, alongside Senior Academy Leaders, led by an elected Chair.

-The Hub Councils have been designed and created to focus primarily on monitoring, review and challenge for hub improvement, sports and pupil premium outcomes, academy monitoring and pupil progress.
+The Hub Councils have been designed and created to focus primarily on monitoring, review and challenge for academy improvement, sports and pupil premium outcomes, academy monitoring and pupil progress.

 The constitution of Hub Councils is set out in the Aspire Academy Trust Articles of Associations and Terms of Reference.

 The role of the Hub Council is to ensure pupils receive their full entitlement, are safe, and enjoy academy life to the maximum.
-It is a strategic and monitoring role, responsible for promoting high standards and educational achievement.
-It must ask questions appropriately, challenge the Hub leaders and staff and others.
+It is a monitoring role, responsible for promoting high standards and educational achievement.
+It must ask questions appropriately, challenge the hub leaders and staff and others.
 Every Aspire academy is accountable to the Trust Board.